sphinx-doc/sphinx/Doc-26/library/mimify.rst

    module.
 This module is present only to maintain backward compatibility.

 The :mod:`mimify` module defines two functions to convert mail messages to and from MIME format.
-The mail message can be either a simple message or a so- called multipart message.
+The mail message can be either a simple message or a so-called multipart message.
 Each part is treated separately.
 Mimifying (a part of) a message entails encoding the message as quoted-printable if it contains any characters that cannot be represented using 7-bit ASCII.
 Unmimifying (a part of) a message entails undoing the quoted-printable encoding.
 Mimify and